Bogdanfritz/CodingGameBotsRace/Bronze League/bronze league readme.txt

 he's aiming for my next checkpoint and check if our paths would intersect by projecting several points ahead.
 It's not the best solution but it's the best i could come up with with my experience.

+I am making presumptions that the enemy is aiming for the same checkpoint as I am.
+But my collision prediction does not take into account the current movement vector, only the direction between the pod and the destination.
+Hence...
+I'm presuming we're always going in a straight line, which we are not.
+So this idea is not properly defined at the moment either.

+ It is not working and I consider I have used enough time for now trying to check collisions and predict my next positions.

+ So for now I will focus on trying to smooth out racing and ignore the collisions.